taurob/taurobtrackerapi/README.md

  * Emergency stop.
 For safety reasons, a special package offers emergency-stop functionality.
 This must run on a remote computer (i.e., the control station), not the robot itself.

-WARNING: Using the emergency stop package as detailed in this readme is *mandatory* for operating the robot with ROS!
+*WARNING:* Using the emergency stop package as detailed in this readme is *mandatory* for operating the robot with ROS!
 If you need a different implementation of the emergency stop for your project, please contact taurob.
-WARNING: Do not attempt to run multiple instances of any node!
+*WARNING:* Do not attempt to run multiple instances of any node!
 The resulting actions are unforeseeable.
 When using ROS and Commander together, *always* use the provided multiplexer package!
+(Note: initially, the multiplexer package will not be available so ROS and Commander cannot be user together yet.)

 ## Package overview